Hormonal weight gain symptoms: self-care during menopause

 Common hormonal weight gain symptoms during menopause

-The symptoms of hormonal weight gain during menopause are similar to the symptoms of other types of weight gain, which means this type of weight gain isn’t always easy to diagnose.
-One of the biggest red flags, though, is if you’re at the age of perimenopause or menopause.
+The symptoms of >hormonal weight gain during menopause are similar to the symptoms of other types of weight gain, which means this type of weight gain isn’t always easy to diagnose.
+One of the biggest red flag warning signs you're in perimenopause or menopause.

 Some common symptoms of hormonal weight gain include: